sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_11.rst

 order terms).
 Similarly, if it contains a three-way interaction term ``A * B * C``, then the model must also include the main effects ``A``, ``B`` and ``C`` as well as the simpler interactions ``A * B``, ``A * C`` and ``B * C``.
-Type III tests routinely violate the marginality principle.
+Type 3 tests routinely violate the marginality principle.
 For instance, consider the test of the main effect of ``A`` in the context of a three-way ANOVA that includes all possible interaction terms.
-According to Type III tests, our null and alternative models are:
+According to Type 3 tests, our null and alternative models are:

 +--------------------+-----------------------------------------------------------+
 | Null model:        | ``outcome ~ B + C + A * B + A * C + B * C + A * B * C``   |